adityasuhane-06/Project-samarth/TECHOLUTION_INTERVIEW_PREP.md

 > "I built a true agentic system using LangGraph.
 It has:
 > 1. **Typed State** - An `AgentState` TypedDict that tracks question, messages, collected data, and sources used
-> 2. **Tool Binding** - Four tools the agent can call: APEDA production, crop data, rainfall, and RAG search
+> 2. **Tool Binding** - Five tools the agent can call: APEDA production, crop data, rainfall, RAG search, and **real-time web search**
 > 3. **Conditional Routing** - After each LLM call, I check if it wants to call tools or synthesize an answer
 > 4. **Multi-step Reasoning** - The agent can loop through tools multiple times before final answer
 >
-> For example, when asked 'Compare rice production with rainfall in 2020', the agent autonomously decided to call TWO tools - fetch_apeda_production AND fetch_rainfall_data - then synthesized both results."
+> For example, when asked 'What is the current mango export situation?', the agent used 3 tools across 3 reasoning steps - it fetched APEDA production data, searched the knowledge base, AND performed a Google web search for latest 2024 export policies."

 ### 🆕 "What's the difference between chains and agents?"